-Please note for complaints involving school services in South Australia: Neither the South Australian Minster for Education and Child Development nor the South Australian Department for Education and Child Development has any power to directly intervene in any complaints relating to the operations of a non-government school.
+Please note for complaints involving school services in South Australia: Neither the South Australian Minister for Education and Child Development nor the South Australian Department for Education and Child Development has any power to directly intervene in any complaints relating to the operations of a non-government school.
 Complaints regarding Aspect's school services in South Australia must be made through Aspect's complaints management process directly.

 Disability Services Commissioner – For complaints about disability service providers in Victoria

 Office of the Victorian Information Commissioner – For complaints regarding privacy breaches or access to information